How to Create a Restaurant Audit Checklist for Compliance

 Why Do You Need a Restaurant Audit Checklist?

-When managing a restaurant, one of your biggest priorities is meeting food safety regulations.
+When managing a restaurant, one of your biggest priorities is meeting food safety and hygiene regulations.

-You want to make sure that cooked foods are stored separately from raw materials, meat is cooked at the correct temperature, and staff wears personal protective equipment (PPE), among other tasks.
+You want to make sure that cooked foods are stored separately from raw materials, meat is cooked at the correct temperature, and staff wear PPE, among other tasks.

-Most restaurant managers often struggle to remember every detail, especially on busy days.
+Most restaurant operators often struggle to remember every detail, especially on busy days.
+That's due to the lack of visibility on the ground.

 This helps you stay compliant with both state and federal regulations regarding food safety.